pagoulid/DrMap/README.md

 Description:

-    Location visualisation of available Dr.Button doctors on a map,providing further information for each.
+    Location visualisation of available  doctors on a map,providing further information for each.

 Info: